Abstract

 Recommended Citation

 Schumacher, Erika Laurie, "Roles of Behavioral Novelty and Organismal Energetics in the Evolution of Extreme Encephalization" (2022).
-Arts & Sciences Electronic Theses and Dissertations.
+Arts & Sciences Theses and Dissertations.
 2809.